 We perform an annual goodwill impairment test during the fourth quarter of each fiscal year, or more frequently if impairment indicators are present.
 We operate in one operating segment, and this segment comprises our only reporting unit.
 In calculating the fair value of the reporting unit, we used our market capitalization and a discounted cash flow methodology.
-There was no impairment of goodwill in fiscal 2015, 2014 or 2013.
+There was no impairment of goodwill in fiscal years 2016, 2015 or 2014.

 We test long-lived assets, including definite life intangible assets, for impairment in the event an indication of impairment exists.
 Impairment indicators include any significant changes in the manner of our use of the assets or the strategy of our overall business, significant negative industry or economic trends and significant decline in our share price for a sustained period.
 If the sum of expected future cash flows (undiscounted and without interest charges) of the long-lived assets is less than the carrying amount of such assets, an impairment would be recognized and the assets would be written down to their estimated fair values, based on expected future discounted cash flows.
-There was no impairment of long-lived assets in fiscal 2015, 2014 or 2013.
+There was no impairment of long-lived assets in fiscal years 2016, 2015 or 2014.